Valdemar IV of Denmark: Death

 Valdemar enlisted the help of Pope Gregory XI who agreed to excommunicate rebellious Danes.
-But before anything along those lines was done, Valdemar died at Gurre Castle in north Zealand on 24 October 1375.
-Valdemar was buried at Sorø Abbey in 1375.
+But before anything along those lines was done, Valdemar died at Gurre Castle in North Zealand on 24 October 1375 and was buried at Sorø Abbey.
 When Podebusk died, he was buried next to Valdemar at Sorø Abbey.

 Legacy

 King Valdemar was a pivotal figure in Danish history; he gradually reacquired the lost territories that had been added to Denmark over the centuries.
 His heavy-handed methods, endless taxation, and usurpation of rights long held by noble families led to uprisings throughout Valdemar's reign.
-His attempt to recreate Denmark as a power in northern Europe was welcomed by the Danes in the beginning, but Valdemar's policies met with bitter opposition by the great landed families of Jutland.
+His attempt to recreate Denmark as a power in northern Europe was welcomed by the Danes in the beginning, but Valdemar's policies were met with bitter opposition by the great landed families of Jutland.
 He expanded the powers of the king based upon his military prowess and the loyal nobility that became the foundation of Danish rulers until 1440.
-Many foreigners were appointed as court officials and councillors.
+Many foreigners were appointed as court officials and councilors.
 The most important of them was the German-Slavic nobleman Henning Podebusk who was drost (prime minister) from 1365 to 1388.